the dust never really settled

-Somehow only a black and white photo can come close to adequately showing the hardship of the Dust Bowl of the 1930s.
-(And even that fails miserably) We can recall (historically) the devastation caused by a combination of at least three factors: severe drought conditions, poor farming practices, and strong winds, which led to widespread soil erosion and dust clouds.
+Somehow only a black and white photo can come close to adequately depicting the hardship of the Dust Bowl of the 1930s.
+(And even that fails miserably) We can recall (historically) the devastation caused by a combination of several factors including extreme drought conditions, poor farming practices, and strong winds, which led to widespread soil erosion and dust clouds.
 Adversity and weather conditions can be a cruel but formidable teacher.

-For those who chose to (or were forced to) stay, windows were taped and wet sheets hung to catch the dust.
-Cups, glasses, and plates were kept overturned until a meal was served and everyone was in survival mode.
-Some did not make it through the disaster.
+During the Dust Storm, for those who chose to (or were forced to) stay, windows were taped and wet sheets (though water was a scarce) hung to catch the dust as much as possible.
+Cooking and eating utensils were kept overturned until a meal was prepared and served.
+Everyone, from necessity, was in survival mode.
+Even with these precautions, some did not make it through the disaster.

-About seven-thousand people, called "Oakies" (because they were predominantly from Oklahoma) died during this period, mostly from starvation and dust-pneumonia.
-Finally, in the fall of 1939 a significant amount of rain fell and for the moment the dust settled.
-We know and remember, however, that th' dust never really settled.
+Ultimately, in the fall of 1939 a significant amount of rain fell and for the moment the dust settled.
+We know and remember, however, that the dust never really settles.

 The poetry in this site is not focused on the Dust Bowl or even on the settling or unsettling of dust.
 It is an assortment of life's experiences, people met and places visited.
-I think of the dust storms created when bombs are dropped, those generated when natural disasters such as tornados or hurricanes make their way through unfortunate places, or even the dust that is stirred when someone is gunned down and fall onto the ground.
+This site was born when thinking of the dust storms created when bombs are dropped, the dust generated when natural disasters such as tornados or hurricanes make their way through unfortunate places, or even the dust that is stirred when someone is gunned down and falls onto the ground.
 My point is this: the dust never really settled.

 th’ dust never really settled